Originally published December 2013; revised July 2020

-Patients may not heed the guidance provided by their physicians for several reasons.
+Patients may not heed the guidance provided by their physicians for many reasons.
 Changes may be difficult for the patient, either because of other obligations, lack of commitment, interest, or understanding.
-Patients may not completely comprehend the ramifications of not following through on tests and appointments, or of neglecting to take medications.
 Socio-economic conditions may mean treatments are unaffordable or living conditions are difficult.
 Issues of language, culture, or literacy may also come into play.
 Non-adherence generally may be as high as 40%.2

-An obese patient with a previous negative cardiac stress test presents to the emergency department (ED) complaining of substernal chest pain following a large meal and heavy drinking.
-The patient's regular physician takes over care.
+A patient with a recent negative cardiac stress test presents to the emergency department (ED) complaining of substernal chest pain following a large meal and heavy drinking.

-An electrocardiogram shows non-specific changes and both the cardiac enzymes and telemetry are reported as normal.
+An electrocardiogram shows non-specific changes and a single set of cardiac enzymes is negative.
 Reflux esophagitis is diagnosed and the patient is discharged home.

-The following day the patient is re-assessed at the doctor's office.
-The patient only complains of pain with eating.
+The following day the patient is reassessed at her family physician’s office.
+The patient complains of intermittent substernal pain with eating.
 Esophageal reflux is diagnosed.
-The physician discusses the patient's risk factors for heart disease — stress and excessive alcohol consumption — and advises the patient to have a cardiac stress test as well as a cardiac and gastroenterology referral but the patient refuses.
-The physician does not document the discussion or the subsequent refusal.
+The physician recommends an urgent referral to a cardiologist and gastroenterologist, but the patient refuses.
+The physician does not document the discussion or the reasons for the patient’s refusal.

 The patient subsequently suffers a myocardial infarction and dies.
 Autopsy confirms the cause of death and reveals a 95% obstruction of the anterior branch of the left coronary artery.

-Experts are critical of the physician's failure to send the patient for a cardiac stress test prior to or shortly after discharge, and the failure to document his advice regarding referral to a cardiologist and the patient's refusal.
+Experts are critical of the family physician's failure to document his advice and referral to a cardiologist, and about the patient's refusal.
 The case is settled in favour of the patient, in part because the physician was unable to prove that the patient was informed and understood the potential consequences of refusing the test.

 The bottom line

-Have a frank discussion with patients about why the treatment plan or lifestyle change is important and how best to implement an agreed upon course of action.
+- Communicate clearly and frankly with patients about why the treatment plan or lifestyle change is important and how best to implement a recommended course of action.
 Explore patients’ fears or concerns that might pose a barrier to carrying out the plan.

-Document the consent discussion in the medical record, as well the patient's behaviour in terms of adherence.
+- Document the consent discussion in the medical record, as well as incidents of refusal and non-adherence.